Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that ever has. — Margaret Mead

 - Understand ways current economic systems fail to meet the needs of individuals and communities, through examining economic need and inequality in their immediate and broader communities

-- Learn to identify interdependencies in an economic system
+- Identify interdependencies and complexities in an economic system

 - Understand and be able to explain at least two creative economic models and their impact on individuals and communities